-An Interview With Our Co-Founder
+An Interview With the Learners Edge Co-Founder

 As a former middle school geography teacher, Kyle explains how he used music to engage his students, to help his students express themselves, and to ensure they remembered important facts.
 Now as a composer, Kyle shares his favorite musical artists and reminds us that music helps us to think better, remember better, and love better.